DanielGelfand/ready-mart/README.md

 If you have not yet set up a virtual environment, refer to the **setup** section.
 In your virtual environment, make sure to run the following:

-# Setup
+# Setup:
-Clone the repo and run `$ make setup` to create a venv and install necesarry packages. `$ make remove` to remove later.
+Clone the repo and run `$ make setup` to create a venv and install necesarry packages. `$ make remove` to remove.
 # Launch:
 Run `$ make`.
-Navigate to `localhost:5000` on your web browser
+Navigate to `localhost:5000` on your web browser.